dangosailing/Spotify_Flask_App/README.md

 ## Enhetstestning och felsökning
 pytest used to test:
 - the create_user method in the auth_handler (ensure the password is not stored in clear text).
-This applies the test_user fixture\
+This applies the test_user fixture in tests/conftest.py\
-- the api_geo module methods.
+- the api_weather_handler module methods.
 A mock fixture is included in one of the tests here to simulate a response from the open-meteo API using the pytest-mock library